VuceticBranislav/era-modern/README.md

 </p>

 Project goals:
-* Compile code on modern Delphi versions,
+* Compile code using modern version of Delphi.
-* Retain ASCII string compatability,
+* Maintain compatibility with ASCII strings.
-* Minimal changes to code,
+* Make minimal changes to the code.
-* Code lines numbers in align with original code lines for easier compare,
+* Ensure that code line numbers align with the original code lines for easier comparison.
-* No additional features or improvements are added,
+* Avoid adding any additional features or improvements.
-* Project will be active until this code become base for future ERA releases.
+* Keep the project active until this code becomes the foundation for future ERA releases.

 <div align="right">